wink94/distributed-web-crawler/README.md

 If the user enters `show_html`, the code prompts the user to enter a website.
 It then checks if the HTML file for that website exists in the storage directory and if it does, prints the HTML content.

-If the user enters "exit", the program exits.
+If the user enters `exit`, the program exits.
 If the user enters an invalid command, the program prompts the user to enter a valid command.

 ## node.py